techjayachaudhary/techjayachaudhary/README.md

 Here are some ideas to get you started:-->

-🔭 I’m currently working on ...
-Full-stack web projects using Python, Django, REST APIs, React, and SQL.
+-🔭 I’m currently working on full-stack web development projects.

-🌱 I’m currently learning ...
-Advanced Django, React, FastAPI, MongoDB, and AI-assisted development.
+-🌱 I’m currently learning Python, Django, React, FastAPI, and AI tools.

-👯 I’m looking to collaborate on ...
-Open-source projects, web applications, and practical AI-powered solutions.
+-👯 I’m looking to collaborate on open-source and real-world web projects.

-🤔 I’m looking for help with ...
-Writing clean, scalable code and following real-world software development best practices.
+-🤔 I’m looking for help with improving my development skills and contributing to real-world projects.

-💬 Ask me about ...
-Python, Django, REST APIs, SQL, web development, and building practical projects.
+-💬 I am a Full-Stack Developer with Python, Django, React, PHP, JavaScript, and SQL.

-📫 How to reach me: ...
-GitHub or LinkedIn
+-📫 How to reach me: GitHub or LinkedIn

-😄 Pronouns: ...
-She/Her
+-😄 Pronouns: She/Her

-⚡ Fun fact: ...
-I enjoy turning ideas into working projects and learning something new every day.
+-⚡ Fun fact: I love turning ideas into practical, working applications.